 The Food Bank has selected an 18,000 sq.ft. rental space in Joliet to be the home of our South Suburban Center.
 The center will provide a convenient location for our 77 food pantries and soup kitchens in Will, Kendall, Grundy and Kankakee counties to pick up food when they need to supplement their regular deliveries.
 We project that the center will enable our network to distribute an additional one million meals in the four-county area.
 The center will also have space for volunteers to help us with sorting and packing donated food.

-We are planning to open the center in September 2017.
-We are close to 90% of the way to our campaign fundraising goal of $731,000.
+We are planning to open the center in 2017.
+We are over 90% of the way to our campaign fundraising goal of $731,000.
 We welcome donations from individuals, corporations, foundations and community groups to help us meet the goal and make the South Suburban Center a reality.

 The center will also have space for members of the community to volunteer in our mission.
 Corporate and community groups of up to 50 will be able to work together sorting and packing food for distribution to our hungry neighbors.
 This hands-on work is a great opportunity for group team-building, youth service hours, and individuals looking for an ongoing way to give back.
 Volunteer opportunities will be available – please complete this form if interested, and we will contact you when volunteer registration is open.

 Contact Hester Bury – Email or call 630-443-6910 ext 124